DanieleSalatti/DanieleSalatti/README.md

 ## What am I working on?

+The serious business:

+- [The Fractional CTO](https://thefractionalcto.io) - I run a Fractional CTO service for SMBs & Startups making 1-20M a year in revenue.
+Want to work with me or know more?
+[Book a call](https://v37.io/t)!
+- [Gitcoin](https://gitcoin.co) - I am part of the team working on the Grant Stack and the Allo Protocol - the new decentralised grants protocol 🌱🫡
 - [Zerokie](https://zerokie.com) - a search engine for products around you 📍

-- [Gitcoin](https://gitcoin.co) - I am part of the team working on [Grants Hub](https://grantshub.gitcoin.co/), one of the components of the new decentralised grants protogol 🌱🫡
-- [🗳️ Conviction Voting dApp](https://voting.gitcoin.co/) - using [Conviction Voting](https://convictionvoting.wtf/) to rank grants during Gitcoin funding rounds
+The stuff I do for fun:

-- [🏰 BuidlGuidl](https://buidlguidl.com/) and [SpeedRunEthereum](https://speedrunethereum.com/) - building and expanding the Ethereum ecosystem with a group of curious and smart devs
+- [🏰 BuidlGuidl](https://buidlguidl.com/) - building and expanding the Ethereum ecosystem with a group of curious and smart devs
 - [DAppNode-optimism](https://github.com/DanieleSalatti/DAppNodePackage-optimism) - run a full Optimism node on your dAppNode

 ## A brief history